 Ani-jin:

-Ani-jin organizes an anime screening every other Tuesday.
-Typically, six episodes of a pre-voted show are watched on one evening, with a little quiz at the end.
+Ani-jin organizes an anime screening two times a month.
+Typically, six episodes of a pre-voted show are watched on one evening.
 Every anime season, Ani-jin also organizes an event to watch many first episodes of that season.
 All screenings use Japanese audio and English subtitles.
 For information on previously watched anime, check out the log.

 Arcade-jin: